Best Espresso Machines for Home Use.

 My Observations:

-The ESAM 4200 has been around for rather a while, it’s been among the perfect selling bean to cup espresso coffee machines on Amazon UK for years, not surprising given the price you can get it for!
+The ESAM 4200 has been around for rather a while, it’s been among the best selling bean to cup espresso coffee machines on Amazon UK for years, not surprising given the price you can get it for!

 So this is a basic bean to cup machine, with a steam wand.
-So while the coffee is literally a case of slapping the cup on the drip tray and pressing a button, for the milk you have to pour milk into a jug, and stick the steam wand in it – to manually steam the milk.
+So while the coffee is just a case of slapping the cup on the drip tray and pressing a button, for the milk you have to pour milk into a jug, and stick the steam wand in it – to manually steam the milk.

 As I’ve explained, while this may not be as sophisticated as the one touch milk carafe machines, it provides you a lot more control over the milk texture and the milk temperature.
-If you’ve had a milk carafe machine in the past and you weren’t happy with the temperature or the texture, you may want to try a fundamental version with a steam wand.
+If you’ve had a milk carafe machine in the past and you weren’t happy with the temperature or the texture, you may want to try a standard version with a steam wand.

 The only things I don’t like about these machines, that I would class as “cons”, are the lack of a true double shot setting, and the strange “Aroma Strength” setting.

 Also with this and the other Magnifica range, I’m not quite sure what the Aroma Strength setting is all about.
-I’ve heard from customers about this who have had replies from DeLonghi support telling them that the aroma strength button is not a way to alter the dosage, (dose: the amount of coffee ground) and that instead, it changes the contact time between the coffee and the water.
+I’ve heard from customers about this who have had replies from DeLonghi support telling them that the aroma strength button is not a way to alter the dose, (dose: the amount of coffee ground) and that instead, it changes the contact time between the coffee and the water.

 For my in-depth review on this machine, see: